Dog Lipomas: These Dog Fatty Tumors are Big Softies

 What Are Lipomas?

-Lipomas are very common fat-based masses, or tumors, seen on middle-age and senior dogs, and they’re generally benign.
-They arise from fat, or lipid, cells and are typically found in the subcutaneous tissue of axillary regions, like the armpits, and alongside the chest and abdomen — though occasionally lipomas develop within the chest or abdominal cavity.
+Lipomas are very common fat-based masses, or tumors, seen on middle-aged and senior dogs, and they’re generally benign.
+These soft, slightly moveable masses arise from fat, or lipid, cells and are typically found in the subcutaneous tissue of axillary regions.
+Pet parents often find these lumps in areas like the armpits and alongside the dog’s chest and abdomen — though occasionally lipomas develop within the chest or abdominal cavity.

-Lucky for you, in the vast majority of cases, the answer is a definite, "No!”
-Lipomas in dogs are generally not treated because of their benign, slow-growing nature.
+Treatment is not generally required for the vast majority of dog lipoma cases—that’s because of their benign, slow-growing nature.
 Lipomas don’t go away on their own, but the only issue most create is purely cosmetic — and trust us, your dog couldn’t care less.

+Given that pups often have multiple lipomas, removal costs can add up quickly.
+So, how do you know if the cost of surgical removal is worth it?
 There are a few exceptions to the general recommendation to let sleeping lipomas lie.
-A fatty tumor deserves more attention in the following situations:
+A fatty tumor may require removal and definitely deserves more veterinary attention in the following situations:

 1. The location of a lipoma interferes with mobility.